-Gaston Glock, 85 has since married his former nurse, Katrin Tschikof, who is 50 years his junior.
-Tschikof, who began caring for Glock after he suffered a stroke in 2008, is now on the firearm maker’s advisory board.
+Gaston Glock, 85, has since married, Katrin Tschikof, a woman 50 years his junior who is now on the firearm maker's advisory board.

 He also had a high-profile falling out with Ewert, who is now serving 20 years in prison in Luxemburg for arranging to have his former business partner murdered.

 Helga Glock says in her complaint that she doesn't know what led to the falling out between the two men, but that the two men had scheduled a meeting in July 1999 to settle their differences.
 Upon his arrival at the meeting, Glock Sr. was attacked with a mallet by an individual named Jacques Pecheur .
 Ewert, who was at the scene at the time, turned and ran away.